Curvy points, the perimeter, and the complexity of convex toric domains: Domains with staircases

 \begin{lemma} An ordered integral class $\bE:=dL-\sum_{i=1}^N n_iE_i$ in $H_2(\CP^2 \# N\oCP^2)$ represents an exceptional divisor if and only if it may be reduced to $E_1$ by a repeated application of Cremona moves. \end{lemma}

 It is convenient for our purposes here to keep track of the initial order of the entries in the tuple $\bE_k(n)$.
-Therefore we consider the transformation $c_{i,j,k}$ given by
+Therefore we consider the Cremona transformation $c_{i,j,k}$ given by

 Further, we call $\delta_{ijk}$ the \textbf{defect}.
-Below, we write the Cremona transformation in coordinates as and the reordering operation reorders any of the $n_\ell.$

-We say two vectors are {\bf Cremona equivalent} if one can be obtained from the other via a series of Cremona moves.
-As Cremona moves are reversible, to verify some $\bE$ is exceptional, we can show that $\bE$ is Cremona equivalent to some other exceptional $\bE'$.
+Below, we write this transformation in coordinates as and the reordering operation reorders any of the $\widetilde{n}_\ell.$ We say two vectors are {\bf Cremona equivalent} if one can be obtained from the other via a series of Cremona moves.
+As Cremona moves are reversible, to verify some $\bE$ is exceptional, it suffices to show that $\bE$ is Cremona equivalent to some other exceptional $\bE'$.

 In this section, we will show that for each $n \geq 0$ and $k \geq 2$, the class $\bE_k(n)$ is Cremona equivalent to a particular class that has been previously shown to reduce to $(0;-1).$ Hence, we can conclude $\bE_k(n)$ is perfect.